hugosenari/qtfeet/README.rst

 **How looks (or will look) architecture?**

-To be honest I'm trying create something like Eclipse Framework that in the end can used to create aplications for other uses.

 * QT (for UI and some libs like DBus)
 * iPOPO (python implementation of OSGi or something close to this)